Lazarus Chakwera: Cabinet appointments

 Soon after Chakwera's election as president, he became subject to criticism over appointing mutually related family members to cabinet.
 Chakwera's 31 member cabinet announced after inauguration had six members who were relatives with another member of the cabinet.
-Mo Sidik Mia, Chakwera's running mate in 2019, was appointed minister of transport and public works and his wife Abida Mia the deputy-Minister for Lands.
+Sidik Mia, Chakwera's running mate in 2019, was appointed minister of transport and public works and his wife Abida Mia the deputy-Minister for Lands.
 Kenny Kandodo and his sister Khumbize Kandodo both occupied ministerial posts, the former being the minister for labour while the latter being the minister for health.
 Similarly, Gospel Kazako became Minister of Information while his sister-in-law Agnes Nkusa Nkhoma became the deputy-Minister for Agriculture.
 More than 70% of the cabinet ministers were from the central region of Malawi, Chakwera's traditional stronghold.
 Chakwera defended his decisions, saying that he would address concerns related to the appointments.

 Activists and organisations working on gender equality organised public demonstrations in October 2020 protesting against gender imbalance in public service appointments that Chakwera had made.
 The activists accused President Chakwera of disregarding the Malawi Gender Equality Act that demands that women should make at least 40 per cent of all public appointments.
 The activists sued the President over the gender imbalance in his appointments.
 The issue is still in court.